 A solution-oriented approach:

-The client is in control:
+The client is in charge:

-Who are WU’s coaches?
+Who is included in WU’s pool of coaches?

 The WU Personnel Development Office works with a pool of about 40 experienced external coaches with different backgrounds with regard to experience, approach, specializations, and also personality.
 The diverse range of coaches included in the pool helps us to address your individual concerns and preferences.